mnamysl/nat-acl2021/README.md

 NAT is a method that utilizes both the original and the perturbed input for training of the sequence labeling models.
 It improves accuracy on the data from noisy sources such as user-generated text or text produced by the Optical Character Recognition ([OCR](https://en.wikipedia.org/wiki/Optical_character_recognition)) process.

 ### Empirical Error Modeling
-At training time, the original NAT method used a vanilla synthetic error model to induce the noise into the error-free sentences.
+At training time, the original NAT method uses a vanilla synthetic error model to induce the noise into the error-free sentences.
 Although utilizing randomized error patterns during training often provided moderate improvements, we argue that the empirical error modeling would be significantly more beneficial.
 Our extension implements a data-driven error generator based on the sequence-to-sequence modeling paradigm.
-Our models were trained to solve the monotone string translation problem, akin to the error correction setting but in the opposite direction, i.e., we used an error-free sentence as input and trained the models to produce an erroneous text from it.
+Our models were trained to solve the monotone string translation problem, akin to the error correction setting but in the opposite direction, i.e., we used an error-free sentence as input and trained the models to produce an erroneous text.
 Please refer to our paper for a more detailed explanation of our approach.

 ### Noisy Sequence Labeling Data Sets
-Moreover, to better imitate the real-world application scenario, we generated a set of noisy data sets by applying an OCR engine on the sentences extracted from the original sequence labeling benchmarks.
-Our code could be readily used to produce noisy version of other sequence labeling benchmarks.
+Moreover, to better imitate the real-world application scenario, we generated a set of noisy data sets by applying an OCR engine to the sentences extracted from the original sequence labeling benchmarks.
+Our code could be readily used to produce noisy version of other sequence labeling data sets.
 We encourage the user to experiment with this functionality.
 We hope that our work will facilitate the future research on robustness in Natural Language Processing.